edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/Walkthrough/setup.md

 ## System Requirements

 - Intel&#8482; Core&#174; processor
-- Ubuntu 20.04.4 LTS
+- Ubuntu 20.04.4 LTS or later
 - ONVIF-compliant Camera

+!!!NOTE
->NOTE: The instructions in this guide were developed and tested using Ubuntu 20.04 LTS and the Tapo C200 Pan/Tilt Wi-Fi Camera, referred to throughout this document as the **Tapo C200 Camera**.
+      The instructions in this guide were developed and tested using Ubuntu 20.04 LTS and the Tapo C200 Pan/Tilt Wi-Fi Camera, referred to throughout this document as the **Tapo C200 Camera**.
 However, the software may work with other Linux distributions and ONVIF-compliant cameras.
-Refer to our [list of tested cameras for more information](./ONVIF-protocol.md#tested-onvif-cameras)
+Refer to our [list of tested cameras for more information](./supplementary/ONVIF-protocol.md#tested-onvif-cameras)

 **Other Requirements**